Category filters can help you narrow down search results

 How to configure conditions

 Conditions can be set up and determined according to the project’s requirements.
-When a ticket reaches a defined condition (status) that you have configured with the help of the monitored field, warning signs and/or critical signs can be triggered for the ticket inside work place.
-To decide when the condition should trigger, you configure thresholds.
+When a ticket reaches a defined condition (status) that you have configured with the help of the monitored field, warning signs and/or critical signs can be triggered for the ticket inside Work place.
+To decide when a condition should trigger, you configure so-called thresholds.

-Inside the Fieldcode Admin Panel go to Process → Conditions
+Inside the Admin panel go to Automations → Conditions.

 Understanding the condition form